deniskrumko/mold/README.md

 {{ partial "partials/user_session.html" .User }}
 ```

-## Why?
+## What is wrong with Go templates?

+Nothing!
+It is good at what it does.

-Go templates, while simple and powerful, can be unfamiliar when dealing with multiple files.
+However, Go templates, while simple and powerful, can be unfamiliar when dealing with multiple files.
 Mold provides a more intuitive and familiar higher-level usage, without reinventing the wheel.

 ## License